natasha0824inkf/brave-chatgpt-stt-type-anywhere-linux-web-script/README.md

 pip3 install SpeechRecognition
 ```

-2. File instructions for code snippets: Python Script
+##  2. File instructions for code snippets: Python Script

-#  Open the Python script and print its contents with open ('voice_type_py', 'r') as file:
+###  a.
+Open the Python script and print its contents with open ('voice_type_py', 'r') as file:
 print (file.read)

+### b.
 Create a file named voice_type.py and add the following code:

 ```
 Python